 Measure the length and width of the roof to determine the size in square feet.
 Be sure to allow for parapet walls, garage and porch roofs to be covered.
 (NOTE: The roof size is not the same as the living space.)
-[See the HOW TO MEASURE video on this website.]

 Purchase all necessary materials and tools in advance.
 Nothing is more frustrating than climbing off a roof in the middle of a job to buy more material.

 A coating job can often be completed over a two-day weekend in warm weather.
 Dry, sunny weather over 70° is ideal.
 Avoid periods of very cold nights when dew and frost can be a problem.
-See for our Cool Weather Application bulletin.
+See for our Cool Weather Application post.

 Do not coat roofs that may have moisture trapped below the surface.
 Always allow each coat to cure before applying the next coat.

 In extremely hot weather, start as early as possible and get off the roof before temperatures become too high.
 On extremely hot surfaces (dark roofs or very hot days), apply top coatings before roof temperatures are too high (causing drying on contact).